WICG/pending-beacon/explainers/beacon_api.md

     *   For frozen pages that are never unfrozen, this should happen either when the frozen page is removed from memory (BFCache eviction), or after a developer-specified timeout (using the `'pageHideTimeout'` described below)
     *   For browser crashes, forced app closures, etc, the browser should make an effort to send the beacons the next time it is launched (guarantees around privacy and reliability here will be the same as the Reporting API’s crash reporting).
 *   The beacon destination URL should be modifiable.
+*   The beacon should be visible to (and blockable by) extension, to give users control over beacons if they so choose (as they do over current beaconing techniques).

+One possible requirement that is missing some clarity is

 *   The beacon should be cancelable.

-*   The beacon should be visible to (and blockable by) extension, to give users control over beacons if they so choose (as they do over current beaconing techniques).
+This introduces many implementation complications in a multi-process browser.
+In order to be resilient to crashes, the beacons must have a presence outside of their process but in order to be cancellable (without race conditions) the state in process must be authoritative.
+If we do not need perfectly cancellable beacons then the [alternative write-only API](#write-only-api) becomes possible.

 ## Design